Skip to main content

 Summaryโ€‹

-• Reducing Boilerplate: Common operations require 75% less code
+• Reducing Boilerplate: Common operations require 80% less code on average (67-89% depending on operation type)

 • Improving Readability: Code reads more like natural language